 BROYLES-GONZALEZ, YOLANDA, Department Head and Distinguished Professor of American Ethnic Studies.

-CHRONISTER, NECIA, Assistant Professor of Modern Languages.
+CHRONISTER, NECIA, Associate Professor of Modern Languages.
 BA, 2003, University of Oklahoma Honors College; MA 2006, Washington University in St. Louis; PhD 2011,Washington State University in St. Louis.
 Research interests: 20th and 21st century literature, film and popular culture with an emphasis on literature and film post-1989; German women's writing; gender and queer theory; feminist theory and methodology; multicultural studies; memory studies.

 COOPER, CORA, Professor of Music.
 BM 1978, University of Vermont; MM 1982, Eastman School of Music; DM 1992, Florida State University.
 Research interests; Violin music by women composers.